 17) FOIA provides that a requesting party is entitled to a substantive agency response within twenty working days, including a determination of whether the agency intends to comply with the request.
 5 U.S.C. § 552(a)(6)(A)(i).
-Within that deadline, the agency must also "determine and communicate the scope of the documents it intends to produce and withhold, and the reasons for withholding any documents," and "inform the requester that it can appeal whatever portion of" the agency's "determination" is adverse to the
+Within that deadline, the agency must also "determine and communicate the scope of the documents it intends to produce and withhold, and the reasons for withholding any documents," and "inform the requester that it can appeal whatever portion of" the agency's "determination" is adverse to the requestor.

-- requestor.
 CREW v.
 FEC, 711 F.3d 180, 188 (D.C.
 Cir.
 2013); accord Shermco Industries v.
 Secretary of U.S. Air Force, 452 F. Supp.
 306, 317 (N.D.
 Tex.
+1978).

-1978). - 18) 5 U.S.C.S. § 552(a)(6)(A) prescribes that the 20-day time limit shall not be tolled by the agency except in two narrow scenarios: The agency may make one request to the requester for information and toll the 20-day period while it is awaiting such information that it has reasonably requested from the requester, § 552(a)(6)(A)(ii)(I), and agencies may also toll the statutory time limit if necessary to clarify with the requester issues regarding fee assessment. § 552(a)(6)(A)(ii)(II).
-In either case, the agency's receipt of the requester's response to the agency's request for information or clarification ends the tolling period.
-Neither apply here because Defendants did not seek additional information from Plaintiff regarding the request at issue in this suit. - 19) Defendants owed USRTK responses to their administrative appeal, including a "determination" as that term is defined in CREW v.
+- 18) 5 U.S.C.S. § 552(a)(6)(A) prescribes that the 20-day time limit shall not be tolled by the agency except in two narrow scenarios: The agency may make one request to the requester for information and toll the 20-day period while it is awaiting such information that it has reasonably requested from the requester, § 552(a)(6)(A)(ii)(I), and agencies may also toll the statutory time limit if necessary to clarify with the requester issues regarding fee assessment. § 552(a)(6)(A)(ii)(II).
+In either case, the agency's receipt of the requester's response to the agency's request for information or clarification ends the tolling period. - 19) Regardless of whether the Plaintiff's July 7, 2023 request is viewed as a clarification of its earlier June 26, 2023 request or as a separate request in its own right, the time for Defendant to respond has elapsed and was not subject to tolling past July 7, 2023. - 20) Defendant owed USRTK responses to their FOIA request(s), including a "determination" as that term is defined in CREW v.
 FEC, 711 F.3d 180, 188 (D.C.
 Cir.
-2013), by approximately January 19, 2023.
-To date, however, Defendants have provided no substantive response or "determination" with respect to the FOIA request at issue. - 20) In Bensman v.
+2013), by no later than August 4, 2023.
+To date, however, Defendant has provided no substantive response or "determination" with respect to the FOIA request at issue. - 21) In Bensman v.
 National Park Service, 806 F. Supp.
 2d 31 (D.D.C.
 2011), this Court noted: "[The effect of] the 2007 Amendments was to impose consequences on agencies that do not act in good faith or otherwise fail to comport with FOIA's requirements.
 See S. Rep. No. 110-59.
-To underscore Congress's belief in the importance of the statutory time limit, the 2007 Amendments declare that '[a]n agency shall not assess search fees... if the agency fails to comply with any time limit' of FOIA' (emphasis added). - 21) Defendants are now past their statutory period for issuing a determination(s) with respect to the above-described request.
+To underscore Congress's belief in the importance of the statutory time limit, the 2007 Amendments declare that '[a]n agency shall not assess search fees... if the agency fails to comply with any time limit' of FOIA" (emphasis added). - 22) Defendant is now past the statutory period for issuing a determination(s) with respect to the above-described request.

-- 22) Among the consequences of Defendants violation(s) of the statutory time limits of FOIA, including their failure to timely respond to Plaintiff, is that Defendants cannot now seek fees. - 23) As of the date of this filing, on information and belief, Defendants are improperly failing to search for records or inadequately searching for records which would be responsive to Plaintiff's request. - 24) As a result, Defendants have failed to produce records to Plaintiff or to make a "determination" with respect to when Plaintiff might expect to receive records or what records might be withheld.
+- 23) Among the consequences of Defendant's violation(s) of the statutory time limits of FOIA, including their failure to timely respond to Plaintiff, is that Defendant cannot now seek fees. - 24) As of the date of this filing, on information and belief, Defendant is improperly failing to search for records or inadequately searching for records which would be responsive to Plaintiff's request. - 25) As a result, Defendant has failed to produce records to Plaintiff or to make a "determination" with respect to when Plaintiff might expect to receive records or what records might be withheld.

-FIRST CLAIM FOR RELIEF

-Duty to Produce Records - Declaratory Judgment
+FIRST CLAIM FOR RELIEF Duty to Produce Records